-Revenue from lottery games originate from three product lines: draw games, instant games and ITLMs.
+Revenue from lottery games originate from three product lines: draw games, scratch-off games and ITLMs.
 The Agency develops multiple game themes and prize structures to comply with its enabling legislation and customer demand.
-Independent and corporate retailers comprised principally of grocery and convenience stores, package goods stores, and restaurants serve as the primary distribution channel for draw and instant lottery sales.
+Independent and corporate retailers comprised principally of grocery and convenience stores, package goods stores, and restaurants serve as the primary distribution channel for draw and scratch-off lottery sales.
 Veterans' organizations are the only distribution channel for ITLMs.
-Lottery retailers receive a sales commission of 5.5% and a cashing commission of 3% of prizes redeemed.
-Veterans' organizations receive a sales commission of 5.5%, a cashing commission of 1.7679% and an additional 1⁄2% sales commission bonus on ITLM sales.
+Lottery retailers receive a sales commission of 5.5%. and a cashing commission of 3% of prizes redeemed.
+Veterans' organizations receive a sales commission of 5.5%.
+Cashing commission of 3% on draw and scratch-off games and of 1.7679% on ITLM games is paid.
+Veterans' organizations earn an additional 1⁄2% sales commission on ITLM sales.